Valcupertino/PROJECT6-VPC/chapter1.md

 - Don't attach an Internet Gateway to this subnet, keeping it secluded.
 - The route table for this subnet doesn't allow direct traffic to and from the internet.
 ## Working with Public and Private Subnets
 Public subnets are great for resources that need to connect to the internet, like web servers.
-Private subnets are great for resources that you don't want to expose to the internet, like databases.
+Private subnets are great for resources that we don't want to expose to the internet, like databases.

-Understanding public and private subnets helps you to organize and protect your AWS resources better.
-Always remember, use public subnets for resources that need internet access and private subnets for resources that you want to keep private.
+Understanding public and private subnets helps us to organize and protect our AWS resources better.
+We always remember, use public subnets for resources that need internet access and private subnets for resources that we want to keep private.

+As we have done VPC and then created subnets, the next chapter would talk about internate gateways and routing table.